Seven Laws of Noah: Punishment

-Maimonides states that anyone who does not accept the seven laws is to be executed, as God compelled the world to follow these laws.
-However, for the other prohibitions such as the grafting of trees and bestiality he holds that the sons of Noah are not to be executed.
+Maimonides states that anyone who does not accept the seven Noahide laws is to be executed, as God compelled the world to follow these laws.
+For the other prohibitions such as the grafting of trees and bestiality he holds that the sons of Noah are not to be executed.
 Maimonides adds a universalism lacking from earlier Jewish sources.
 The Talmud differs from Maimonides in that it considers the seven laws enforceable by Jewish authorities on non-Jews living within a Jewish nation.
 Nahmanides disagrees with Maimonides' reasoning.
 He limits the obligation of enforcing the seven laws to non-Jewish authorities, thus taking the matter out of Jewish hands.
-The Tosafot seems to agree with Nahmanides reasoning.
+The Tosafot seems to agree with Nahmanides' reasoning.
 According to some opinions, punishment is the same whether the individual transgresses with knowledge of the law or is ignorant of the law.

 Some authorities debate whether non-Jewish societies may decide to modify the Noachide laws of evidence (for example, by requiring more witnesses before punishment, or by permitting circumstantial evidence) if they consider that to be more just.
 Whilst Jewish law requires two witnesses, Noachide law, as recorded by Rambam, Hilkhot Melakhim 9:14, can accept the testimony of a single eyewitness as sufficient for use of the death penalty.
 Whilst a confession of guilt is not admissible as evidence before a Jewish court, it is a matter of considerable dispute as to whether or not it constitutes sufficient grounds for conviction in Noachide courts.

+There is also some debate as to whether the ideal punishment for violation of these laws is the death penalty, or if it is up to the court's discretion to decide which punishment is most fitting.
+While a simple reading of the Talmud might suggest that the ideal punishment is the death penalty, a number of prominent commentators, including Rav Yosef Eliyahu Henkin, have argued that it is up to the courts to decide.